NtinosNG/self/README.md

 - Installing Hugo on your computer (more info for the installation process on Hugo's website)
 - Opening a terminal or command prompt (for windows) and typing:

-    > Hugo new site name
+    > Hugo new site 'name of your site' (without the quotes)

 - Git clone this repository on the theme folder